prog4biol/pfb2019/problemsets/Unix_01_problemset.md

 STDERR is a labeled type of output we can redirect

-Try it!!
 ```
 cat blablabla.txt 2> errors.txt
 ```
 > We can redirect the error messages, A.K.A.
 STDERR, to a new file called anything we want

 What happens when you try to redirect STDOUT?
 ```
 cat blablabla.txt > errors.txt
 ```
 > `cat: blablabla.txt: No such file or directory` still gets printed to the screen because we only redirect STDOUT to our file.
-There is no STDOUT in this case and our file will be empty
+There is no STDOUT in this case and our file will be empty.
+How would you verify this?

-<p><br></p>

 __Redirect STDOUT and STDERR__

-You can redirect both STDOUT and STDERR to **TWO SEPARATE** files in one command.
+You can redirect both STDOUT and STDERR to **two separate** files in one command.

-Try it!!
 ```
 # just print it to the terminal first
 cat fav_chr_cuffdiff.txt blablabla.file